 Now, closely related to that is yet another feature on ThriveCart called “bump offer”.
 It basically helps you throw in additional products and services to your customers’ cart, right before they complete their order.

 For the best possible results, you should take advantage of products that excellently complement each other.
-And while you’re at it, ensure the bump orders are significantly cheaper than the main purchase.
+And while you’re at it, ensure the bump orders (bump offer) are significantly cheaper than the main purchase.

 If a customer is buying a shoe, for instance, you might want to add polish as the bump order.
 And since it would be substantially cheaper than the core purchase, you can bet customers wouldn’t mind spending a little more.

 Considering the current average cart abandonment rate is well above 70%, you can expect to lose some of your prospects mid-way through the conversion process, even when you’ve built a solid sales funnel.
 And yes, in case you’re wondering, this also affects pages that heavily employ advanced strategies like upsells as well as discount offers.

 Fortunately, while it’s advisable to brace yourself beforehand, ThriveCart doesn’t want you to just sit around and do nothing as a fraction of your shoppers abandon their shoping carts.
 It gives you the power to hunt them down through automatic follow-up messages, to compel them to resume shopping from where they previously left off.

 But get this.
 The auto-follow-up messages don’t always have to be about abandoned carts.
 ThriveCart is flexible enough to accommodate a variety of sales scenarios.
 In fact, it gives you the option of specifying the customer actions you’d want as message triggers.